Current Exhibits at the Museum in the 1909 Myers Cottage

-The Wrightsville Beach Museum is designed to reflect how life was lived in a typical summer cottage at Wrightsville Beach.
+The Wrightsville Beach Museum is currently in the 1909 Myers Cottage where it reflects how life was lived in a typical summer cottage at Wrightsville Beach.
 We have a bedroom, bathroom and kitchen showing typical furnishings of the time.
 Other rooms feature exhibits showcasing various periods of history, events, or items that reflect a lifestyle of times past.
 Visitors can view slideshows of photographs and postcards in our collection and an oral history video, where longtime residents reminisce about Wrightsville Beach and Lumina pavilion of the 1940s.

 Here are some of our current exhibits.

-Our newest exhibit is Hurricanes!
-This unique outdoor exhibit is the brainchild and handiwork of Dylan Rosbrugh.
-This is Dylan’s Eagle Scout project.
+One of our most popular exhibits is what has become known as the Hurricane Pole.
+This unique outdoor exhibit is the brainchild and handiwork of Dylan Rosbrugh as his Eagle Scout project.
 We are so delighted that he chose the museum as the recipient.
 Storm surge levels, winds, Coastal Warning Display Signal Flags, Saffir-Simpson Hurricane Wind Scale…you will learn about all of these!
 It’s an outdoor exhibit so you can drop by to see it 24/7.
 Loop Walkers, come by and take a look!

 The Mailbox is currently at the museum!